Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: A model of measurement in a Hamiltonian world

 Here $b_1\geq b_2\geq\dots\geq b_m>0$ are constants with physical dimensions of angular frequency; they are the natural frequencies of oscillation of the apparatus around its trapped ground state.

-Now to ready the apparatus: while the trap is on, the apparatus is brought into contact with a thermal bath at some temperature $T=1/\beta k_B$, allowed to equilibrate, and then isolated again~\cite{fn_noSpoil}.
-After this our knowledge about the state of the apparatus is given by the Boltzmann probability distribution
+Now to ready the apparatus: While the trap is on, the apparatus is brought into contact with a thermal bath at some temperature $T=1/\beta k_B$, allowed to equilibrate, and then isolated again.\footnote{Instead of removing the bath, one might require just that its coupling to the apparatus be weak enough that it doesn't spoil the measurement record, $P$, on the timescales of interest.} After this one's knowledge about the state of the apparatus is given by the Boltzmann probability distribution

 Note that in the time between isolation from the bath and measurement at $t_0$ the evolution of the apparatus will preserve this distribution, as opposed to spoiling the preparation, since $H_\text{app}|_\text{trap on}$ is constant under the phase-space flow generated by itself and such flow preserves the Liouville measure $d^mzd^mw$.